elidaian/sudoku/doc/api.rst

 :``html_board.html``: Provides a macro that generates a board template.
 Used by ``view_board.html`` and
     ``print_board.html``.

+:``pdf_board.tex``: Generates LaTeX for creating PDF of a single or multiple boards.

 :``view_board.html``: Responsible for displaying a single board, or of multiple boards insite the website (see
     :func:`~edsudoku.server.view_boards.view_one_board` and :func:`~edsudoku.server.view_boards.view_many_boards`).